 The National Census reported that 1,140 Aboriginal and Torres Strait Islander Australians identify as Muslim.
-This figure has grown significantly in the last 15 years, almost doubling that of what was recorded in 2001.
-While Muslim conversion and identification is growing in Indigenous communities, there is already a long standing history with Islam.
+A figure has grown significantly in the last 15 years, almost doubling that of what was recorded in 2001.
+While statistics indicate Muslim conversion and identification is growing in Indigenous communities, Islam in Indigenous Australia is not new.

-Dating as far back as the early 1700s, influences came from Asian neighbours who worked, traded and socialised with First Nations’ people; Afghan and Indian cameleers in Central Australia, Malay pearl divers in the Torres Strait and Cape York Peninsula, and Indonesian fisherman in the Top End.
+Dating as far back as the early 1700s - almost a century before British settlement - religious influences came from Asian neighbours who worked, traded and socialised with First Nations’ people.
+From Afghan and Indian cameleers in Central Australia to Malay pearl divers in the Torres Strait and Cape York Peninsula, and Indonesian fisherman in the Top End, Muslim-Australia holds many fascinating stories.

-More recently, Indigenous people have become drawn to Islam independently, interested in its guiding principles, spiritual beliefs and the cultural parallels between the faith and traditional Aboriginal culture.
-However, each journey is as diverse as the people themselves.
+More recently however, many Aboriginal and Torres Strait Islanders have become drawn to the faith independently, interested in its guiding principles, spiritual beliefs and finding cultural parallels to traditional Indigenous culture.
+But just like the individuals living in different parts of the country, with different backgrounds and families, the stories are as diverse as the people themselves.

-In an 2012 interview boxing great, Anthony Mundine was asked about the portrayal of him in the media, to which he replied, “I’m three things that you shouldn’t be in this society, and that’s Muslim, Aboriginal and outspoken.”
+In an 2012 interview boxing great, Anthony Mundine was asked how he thinks media portrays of him, to which he replied, “I’m three things that you shouldn’t be in this society, and that’s Muslim, Aboriginal and outspoken.”

-Reflecting on Mundine’s powerful words and the preconceptions of minority groups, we consider national identity.
-NITV would like to thank the participants, those who are who are dedicated to their faith and simultaneously committed to keeping culture strong, for inviting us into their homes and sharing their stories with us.
+Reflecting on Mundine’s powerful words and the preconceptions of minority groups, we consider national identity, and meet the people who are dedicated to their faith and simultaneously committed to keeping culture strong.

 Shaymaa, a Noongar woman, is a decedent of the camaleers, with her mother’s family name being ‘Abdullah’.
 Shaymaa began her journey with Islam before researching her family history, having many close Muslim friends and being drawn to its values and the supportive Islamic community around her.